bootladder/blog/jekyll/_posts/2017-08-29-docker-reverse-proxy-hosting.md

 Then on my production host I run git pull to pull the built site.
 Then docker-compose up serves the site.

+I don't even have to touch docker!
+I just go to production host where the repo is, git pull, and since the volume is mapped, the changes show immediately.

 There is coupling to the reverse proxy; a docker network.